-This course is a comprehensive study of accounting theory and concepts with an analysis of the influence on financial accounting by various boards, associations, and governmental agencies.
-Prerequisite: BUS 2202.
+Intermediate Accounting I introduces accounting theory and concepts with an analysis of the influence on financial accounting by various boards, associations, and governmental agencies.

-Intermediate Accounting II

-A continuation of the comprehensive study of accounting theory and concepts.
+Intermediate Accounting II Intermediate Accounting II explains and examines accounting theory and concepts.
 Prerequisite: ACCT 2100.